 The powerful and dramatic work charts the growing menace of the descent into war, interspersed with moments of reflection; shows the horrors that war brings; and ends with the hope for peace, when "sorrow, pain and death can be overcome."
 Texts from several religions and cultures, including the Muslim call to worship, are included.

 Performing will be the 50 voices of the Sanctuary Choir of Market Square Church and the community-based Market Square Singers, accompanied by orchestra and organ, all under the direction of Tyler A. Canonico.

 Tickets are $20 per person, which includes parking in the adjacent Market Square Garage.
 Access to the church building is directly from the first level of the garage or from the Event Entrance on South Second Street.

 Tickets are available in advance by clicking on PURCHASE TICKETS above or at the door.

-Arts on the Square is a series of visual and musical arts presented by local, national, and international artists and performers in a preeminent performance venue, historic Market Square Church.
+Arts on the Square is a series of musical and visual arts presented by local, national, and international performers and artists in the preeminent venue of historic Market Square Church (1860).

 Our 2022-23 season includes masterworks for both vocal and instrumental groups.
 Karl Jenkins’ The Armed Man is a call for world peace and an end to gun violence.
 The Christmas holiday is celebrated with candlelight and song.
 Beethoven’s genius is heard through orchestra and piano.
 The J. Nedra Schilling Organ responds to the able touch of American and international performers.
 Our art gallery presents painting and photography by notable local artists.
 Please join us!